theflyingmachine/Annabelle/README.md

       example: ./Annabelle.sh -help OR ./Annabelle.sh -h hostlist -p payload

-Password less Login This mode of login will only need one per line in host file supplied as parameters -h
+Password-less Login -This mode of login will only need one per line in host file supplied as parameters -h.
+This method requires the ssh keys to be pushed to all hosts.

-      example: SERVER1 SERVER2
+      example: SERVER1
+               SERVER2

-Password Login This mode of login will require host file to be in a specify order per line
+Password Login - This mode of login will require host file to be in a specify order per line.

-      example: SERVER1 myuser mypassword SERVER2 myuser mypassword
+      example: SERVER1 myuser mypassword
+               SERVER2 myuser mypassword